Table of Contents:

 Increasing the concentration of CO2 increases the amount that the stomata take in when opening.
 This leads to the creation of more sugars and greater plant growth.

-Ambient CO2 levels rest around 400ppm, but cannabis cultivators looking to deliver higher light levels should look to increase concentrations between 1,000-1,500ppm.
+Ambient CO2 levels rest around 400ppm, but cannabis cultivators looking to deliver higher light levels should look to increase concentrations between 1,000 to 1,500 ppm.
 To keep CO2 levels elevated, air exchanges must be limited, which can mean transpired water must be removed by means outside of venting.

 The first step in driving cannabis to produce greater yields is to provide more light, but as photosynthesis increases, the rest of the inputs must follow suit in order to keep the plant healthy and strong.
 Without careful attention to water and environmental management, it all may be for naught and disease outbreaks could be right around the corner.